 - The secret key you copied in step 4 above.
 This is the Secret Token for Connect.

 - The URL for your Microsoft Dynamics instance.

 What happens if an administrator who created a Connection to our CRM leaves our organization?

 When a user account is deactivated or deleted, the connections created under that account are also deleted.
 Both Communications Cloud and the CRM will retain all data transferred using the actions created for that administrator's connections.
 You must recreate the actions under a different administrator's connections to resume transferring data.

-Can I send Communications Cloud contacts to my CRM?
+Can I send Communications Cloud entities to my CRM?

 Are there any limits on the information I can send from my CRM to Communications Cloud?

 Communications Cloud tracks information about subscribers using questions that they can answer during sign-up.
 If you have information about your subscribers/entities stored in your CRM, you can send that information to Communications Cloud as question responses for each subscriber.
 You do this by mapping fields in your CRM to questions in Communications Cloud.
 Communications Cloud accepts a maximum of 1000 characters for each question response.

 When set to recur automatically, actions that send CRM entities to Communications Cloud run nightly.
 Administrators can also run the action on-demand from the main Connect page.